ebudemir/xai/README.md

-use xai.py for createting Relevance Maps (RMs) use dominancemap.py for creating Dominance Maps (DMs)
+use xai.py for createting Relevance Maps (RMs) abd use dominancemap.py for creating Dominance Maps (DMs)